codex-academy/spaza-suggest/readme.md

 ## Planning

-Create some paper prototypes (draw them on paper) of the screens that you are planning to create and get them reviewed by a mentor before your start coding.
+Create paper prototypes of the screens (draw them on paper) that you are planning to create and get them reviewed by a mentor before your start coding.
 If you are remote get your prototypes reviewed view zoom call/email.

 Create a Kanban board and share your planning with us at `mentors@projectcodex.co`.

-We will email you a feedback requrest form where you should submit your source and deployed app.
+We will email you a feedback request form where you should submit your source and deployed app.

+Any other planning instructions will be communicated with your on the day of the assessment.

 ## Use the supplied Factory Function